zhaaaa7/javascript/project/budget/README.md

 keyboard keycode: http://keycodes.atjayjo.com

-2. controller tell what other modules to do: call the public methods in "c" in "mvc"
+2. controller tell what other modules to do: call the public methods in "c" in "mvc", get the data and use the data

+3. inserAdjacentHTML()

+4. querySelectorAll returns a NodeList, similar to array but lack useful methods, use `slice` to convert the list to array

+5. forEach(function(current,index,array){...})

+6. philosophy: return functions simply setting data or getting data

 #### in UI controller